Azure/Enterprise-Scale/docs/reference/contoso/Readme.md

 Contoso's existing Azure subscriptions will initially start with "audit" and "auditIfNotExists" policies to understand the current resource distribution from a compliance perspective as well as what changes are necessary to bring the existing subscriptions with their resources into the target landing zones.

-From a platform architecture perspective, the principals of Contoso policy implementation will ensure that:
+From a platform architecture perspective, the principles of Contoso policy implementation will ensure that:

 * Platform is autonomous
 When a new subscription is created, Azure Policy will automate and ensure requisite plumbing is in place, such as security, networking, logging and workload specific policies mapped to Contoso's controls.